 To be eligible, you need to meet the requirements for each qualification:

 - You can work towards both qualifications at the same time, as many of the requirements are similar.

 - Accredited courses for topic groups A-D are suitable for both; you only have to study them once.

 Requirements for registration as a patent attorney are more demanding, requiring a relevant science or technology qualification, additional IP knowledge and two years’ experience doing patents work in Australia and/or New Zealand.

 To become a dual registered attorney, you need to pay the registration fees for both qualifications.

 To maintain a dual registration, you need to pay an annual combined renewal fee of $600 (compared to $400 for a single qualification renewal).

 How to apply

-You need to complete all of the steps for each qualification.
+You need to complete all 3 steps for each qualification.